flashbots/mev-boost/README.md

 - If you would like to contribute with code, check the [CONTRIBUTING file](CONTRIBUTING.md).
 - We just ask you to be nice.
 Read our [code of conduct](CODE_OF_CONDUCT.md).

+## Security

+If you find a security vulnerability on this project or any other initiative related to Flashbots, please let us know sending an email to security@flashbots.net.

 ## License

 The code in this project is free software under the [MIT License](LICENSE).